davidqpyle/davidqpyle.github.io/index.md

 ### Dav 5: August 11.
 Saturday

 **Today's Progress**: I finished the Survey Form Page for the freeCodeCamp Responsive Web Design Certification course.
 I also learned about styling radio buttons and checkboxes to make them more unique.
 I also created a page on my domain to host this survey form page for future reference.
+I ended up going back to my Tribute Page and made the changes required to pass the fCC new requirements for this challenge I previously completed.
+I also updated my home Linux (Ubuntu) server we use for storage and media for us on the network.

 **Thoughts**: I pretty much completed this challenge early in the day, but I opted to keep tweeking it as the day went on to make personal touches and confirm I was happy with it before moving on to the next challenge.
 I think I'll re-work my Tribute Page challenge now that the new curriculum has been released.
-I'll do that tomorrow.
+I'll do that tomorrow.(DONE! lol)

 **Links to work**: